 - Plug router power cord into wall socket.

-- Call the provider tech support number and give them your modem MAC address so they can turn on service.
+- Call the provider tech support number and give them your modem MAC address so they can activate service.

 The important part here is that you have the equipment plugged in and ready before calling your provider’s tech support number.
 They should be able to turn on service using the MAC address to identify your device.

 How to Confirm Your Contract

 Every provider has a different process for handling service contracts.
 Many providers currently offer contract-free services, so you only have to agree to basic terms and conditions when making your online account in order to get online.

 When you sign up over the phone or online, you can expect to have the contract emailed to you, or to sign an e-contract through their website.
 When you sign up in person, they should be able to produce a paper or digital contract on the spot.

 Don’t Forget the Satisfaction Guarantee

 Last but not least, don’t forget to thoroughly test your internet service right away.
 The majority of Internet providers offer satisfaction guarantees for the first 15 days or so.
 If you find that the service isn’t quite as good as you like, you can still cancel for free during the agreed-upon period.
 If you wait a few months, however, you can be stuck with an early termination fee.

 Keep in mind that it’s normal for the download speed you get over WiFi to be 15–25% lower than the maximum speed the plan offers.
 This is usually caused by signal degradation over Wi-Fi, and can be remedied by connection your main computer or streaming TV directly to the router with ethernet.
 You can also explore mesh networking routers, wifi extenders, and other methods for extending wifi reach